handsOnpipeline/btp-kyma-day2-operations/documentation/observe/export-app-logs/README.md

 ```

 In addition, you can also access Kibana and Elasticsearch in your browser.
-To find out the URL please run following commands:
+To find out the URL, run following commands:

 ```shell